Selecting the Right Hay for Your Horse

 Hay Buying without the Hassle

-Holly Werner Caccamise is senior associate editor of Horse Illustrated and has an M.S. in Animal Science with a specialization in equine nutrition.
+Holly Werner Caccamise is Managing Editor of Horse Illustrated and has an M.S. in Animal Science with a specialization in equine nutrition.

 This article originally appeared in the 2012 issue of Horses USA.